soundpress/RulesOfNYC/docs/c26/index.rst

 pp. "Person" means an individual, trust, firm, joint stock company, limited liability company, corporation, joint venture, partnership, association, state, municipality, commission, political subdivision of a state, public benefit corporation or any interstate body.

 qq.
-"Petroleum" means petroleum as defined in section 172 of the New York state navigation law and section 17-1003 of the New York state environmental conservation law.
+"Petroleum" means petroleum as defined in section 172 of the New York state navigation law and § 17-1003 of the New York state environmental conservation law.

 rr.
 "Professional engineer" means an individual or firm licensed or otherwise authorized under article one hundred forty-five of the New York state education law to practice engineering.